LukmanBayuT/KlikAccTimer/README.md

-# Foobar
+# KlikAcc Timer

-Foobar is a Python library for dealing with word pluralization.
+This is an app to finish the assignment given by KlikAcc Timer

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+//if you have the APK just install it, if you don't contact me!

 ```bash
 pip install foobar